nihakue/cave/README.md

 environment.
 Start grunt using the `grunt` command, and the development environment will be setup.

-While youre development server is running, any coffeescript, stylus, or jade files created in the `source` folder will be automatically compiled, and your browser window will automatically refresh.
+While your development server is running, any coffeescript, stylus, or jade files created in the `source` folder will be automatically compiled, and your browser window will automatically refresh.